keithfancher/tvmv/README.md

 Plex](https://support.plex.tv/articles/200471133-adding-local-subtitles-to-your-media/#toc-3),
 `tvmv` will maintain that metadata when it renames your files.

-When using the `--auto-detect`/`-a` mode, this all just works as expected and doesn't require any extra effort on your part:
+When using `tvmv`'s default "autodetect" mode, this all just works as expected and doesn't require any extra effort on your part:

 ```
 $ ls -1